 There are several ways to reach Rome city center from Fiumicino airport and in all these years we used pretty much all of them.

 Or you can simply use public transport, which is also pretty efficient.
-There are trains to Termini Station every half an hour (Leonardo Express) for 14 euro, or trains to the stations of Trastevere, Ostiense, Tuscolana and Tiburtina roughly every 15 minutes for 8 euro.
+There are trains to Termini Station every half an hour (Leonardo Express) for 14 euros, or trains to the stations of Trastevere, Ostiense, Tuscolana and Tiburtina roughly every 15 minutes for 8 euros.

 I know Rome’s public transport has been under the radar for quite some time and it’s true, it can be greatly improved.
 However, since you are in the city for a short period of time and most of your days will be spent downtown, in this 4-day Rome itinerary, we definitely recommend you rely on the public service for your mobility.

 I think most of the time you will be walking, so I guess a single ticket (1.50 euro for 100 minutes validity with 1 train, 1 metro and unlimited bus rides) each time you need it will be enough.
 You can also purchase a 24h/48h/72h ticket, but I recommend these only for the days when you are actually planning to use public transport a lot as they cost respectively 7/12.50/18 euros.